 Jutta Zipfel, Meteoritical Society Secretary, email@example.com

-And you can follow MetSoc on: Twitter - Instagram - Facebook - LinkedIn
+You can follow MetSoc on: X - Instagram - Facebook - LinkedIn